 Located an hour from Charlotte, Asheville, Winston-Salem and the Blue Ridge Parkway, Hickory has a temperate climate and wonderful natural resources, including Lake Hickory and the nearby Blue Ridge Mountains, which includes the pristine Blue Ridge Parkway.

-the Birthplace of the NASCAR Stars. a planetarium, and
+nationally known as the Birthplace of the NASCAR Stars, a planetarium and

 numerous musical venues.